-Northwest Suburban College (NWSC) will allow student and graduate attestation for two purposes of the college: admissions and placement verification.
+Northwest Suburban College (NWSC) will allow student and graduate, attestation for two specific purposes admissions and placement verification.
 All student and graduate attestations must be signed and dated by the student or graduate.

-For admissions, student attestation will be allowed in rare occasions where the original high school diploma or equivalent cannot be obtained by usual means.
-Examples of these rare occasions may include, but are not limited to refugee status and where obtaining another high school diploma or equivalent would be impossible and/or dangerous.
+For admissions purposes, student attestation will be allowed in exceptional circumstances when:

+- i) The original high school diploma or equivalent cannot be obtained by usual means - ii) The student's physical location/address is not ascertainable through a government-issued ID.
+Examples of such circumstances include a student with refugee status and situations where obtaining a copy of a high school diploma or equivalent would be impractical, impossible, and/or dangerous.